reels

 Special Headings

 This page shows the formatting for dreams, daydreams, visions and animations.
 They are not used very often.
+Their presence in a script does not automatically increase its quality.

 It is safe to assume that includes the use of sequences which then are to be handled like the FLASHBACK SEQUENCE.